-When you have your transformation dataflows separate from the staging dataflows, the transformation will be independent from the source.
-This separation helps if there's migration of the source system to the new system.
+When you've separated your transformation dataflows from the staging dataflows, the transformation will be independent from the source.
+This separation helps if you're migrating the source system to a new system.
 All you need to do in that case is to change the staging dataflows.
-The transformation dataflows should work without any problem, because they're sourced only from the staging dataflows.
+The transformation dataflows are likely to work without any problem, because they're sourced only from the staging dataflows.

 This separation also helps in case the source system connection is slow.
-The transformation dataflow doesn't need to wait for a long time to get records coming through the slow connection of the source system.
-The staging dataflow has already done that part and the data is ready for the transformation layer.
+The transformation dataflow won't need to wait for a long time to get records coming through a slow connection from the source system.
+The staging dataflow has already done that part, and the data will be ready for the transformation layer.

 A layered architecture is an architecture in which you perform actions in separate layers.
-The staging and transformation dataflows can be two layers of a multi-layered dataflow architecture.
-Trying to do actions in layers ensures the minimum maintenance required.
+The staging and transformation dataflows can be two layers of a multilayered dataflow architecture.
+Trying to do actions in layers helps minimize the maintenance required.
 When you want to change something, you just need to change it in the layer in which it's located.
-The other layers should all continue to work fine.
+The other layers will continue to work as usual.

-The following image shows a multi-layered architecture for dataflows in which their entities are then used in Power BI datasets.
+The following image shows a multilayered architecture for dataflows whose entities are then used in Power BI datasets.

-Use a computed entity as much as possible
+Use a computed entity as often as possible

-When you use the result of a dataflow in another dataflow you're using the concept of the computed entity, which means getting data from an "already-processed-and-stored" entity.
+When you use the result of a dataflow in another dataflow, you're using the concept of the computed entity, which means getting data from an "already-processed-and-stored" entity.
 The same thing can happen inside a dataflow.
-When you reference an entity from another entity, you can leverage the computed entity.
-This is helpful when you have a set of transformations that need to be done in multiple entities, or what is called a common transformation.
+When you reference an entity from another entity, you can use the computed entity.
+This is helpful when you have a set of transformations that need to be done in multiple entities, which are called common transformations.

-In the diagram above, the computed entity gets the data directly from the source.
-However, in the architecture of staging and transformation dataflows, it's likely the computed entities are sourced from the staging dataflows.
+In the previous image, the computed entity gets the data directly from the source.
+However, in the architecture of staging and transformation dataflows, it's likely that the computed entities are sourced from the staging dataflows.

 Build a star schema

-The best data warehouse model would be a star schema model that has dimensions and fact tables designed in a way to minimize the amount of time to query the data from the model, and also makes it easy to understand for the data visualizer.
+The best data warehouse model is a star schema model that has dimensions and fact tables designed in a way to minimize the amount of time to query the data from the model, and also makes it easy to understand for the data visualizer.

 It isn't ideal to bring data in the same layout of the operational system into a BI system.
 The data tables should be remodeled.
 Some of the tables should take the form of a dimension table, which keeps the descriptive information.
 Some of the tables should take the form of a fact table, to keep the aggregable data.
-The layout that fact tables and dimension tables are best designed to form is a star schema.
-For more information about the star schema, see Understand star schema and the importance for Power BI.
+The best layout for fact tables and dimension tables to form is a star schema.
+More information: Understand star schema and the importance for Power BI

-When building dimension tables, make sure you have a key for each dimension table.
-This ensures that no many-to-many (or in other terms, weak) relationship is needed between dimensions.
-You can create the key by applying some transformation to make sure a column or a combination of columns are returning unique rows in the dimension.
+When building dimension tables, make sure you have a key for each one.
+This ensures that there are no many-to-many (or in other words, "weak") relationships among dimensions.
+You can create the key by applying some transformation to make sure a column or a combination of columns is returning unique rows in the dimension.
 Then that combination of columns can be marked as a key in the entity in the dataflow.

-Incremental refresh gives you options to only refresh part of the data, the part that has changed.
+You can use incremental refresh to refresh only part of the data, the part that has changed.
 There are multiple options to choose which part of the data to be refreshed and which part to be persisted.
-To learn more about incremental refresh in dataflows, see Using incremental refresh with Power BI dataflows.
+More information: Using incremental refresh with Power BI dataflows

 In the source system, you often have a table that you use for generating both fact and dimension tables in the data warehouse.
 These tables are good candidates for computed entities and also intermediate dataflows.
-The common part of the process, such as data cleaning, removing extra rows and columns, and so on, can be done once.
-Using a reference from the output of those actions, you can produce the dimension and fact tables.
+The common part of the process—such as data cleaning, and removing extra rows and columns—can be done once.
+By using a reference from the output of those actions, you can produce the dimension and fact tables.
 This approach will use the computed entity for the common transformations.